 Because of the complexity of mobile analytics, right now you cannot rely on Google Analytics to provide all the analysis you'll need.
 Six out of every 10 people on Earth have a mobile phone, meaning that the rise of mobile campaigns in the near future will be huge.
 Here are some important things to know about the process of tracking and measuring mobile marketing and advertising efforts.

-Today is Cyber Monday, the busiest shopping day on the Internet.
-People are flocking to search engines and salivating over today's deals like it's turkey time all over again.
+Cyber Monday is the busiest shopping day on the Internet.
+People flock to search engines and salivate over deals like it's turkey time all over again.
 But just because you run an e-commerce site doesn't guarantee instant success on this day of dollar slinging deals and credit card-wielding web searchers.

 Mobile advertising is a relatively new phenomenon in world of strategic communications, so it goes as no surprise that some campaigns have recently violated Google’s policy for content guidelines.
 Known as the “google slap”, this legendary ban is dished out when marketers violate too many rules when using Google’s search engine advertising service: AdWords.

 Read this article: Content Guide for Mobile Advertising - How to Avoid the “Google Slap”

 If you are an active participant of the smartphone revolution, you are certainly familiar with Voice Search.
 Just speak your search query into your phone’s Google Mobile app and the search giant’s digital minions race off to search its vast universe of information for as relevant results as any found in a regular browser search.
 Now Voice Search is even easier for international search.

 Read this article: International Voice Search Just Got Easier